navaehsan/gene_expression_prediction_1/README.md

 #get the expression output vector for two haplotypes
-# the function definition is available in R folder
+# the function definition is available in R folder in gene_expression_estimation_functions.ipynb
 #result[1] : log expression for haplotype 1 in log2 scale
 #result[2] : gene expression for haplotype 2 in log2 scale
 #result[3] : total expression in log2 scale